MD-Guestline/Battleships/README.md

-## Battleship Game
+## Battleships Game

-This is a simple one-sided battleship game console application built with C\# and .NET 7.0.
+This is a simple one-sided Battleships game console application built with C\# and .NET 7.0.
 The game randomly places three ships (a Battleship of size 5, and two Destroyers of size 4) on a 10 x 10 grid.
 The player then takes turns shooting at coordinates (by entering coordinates of the form A5, where A is the column and 5 is the row).
 Each shot either results in a hit, a miss, or a sink.
 The game ends when all the placed ships have been sunk.

 ## Prerequisites